sgryphon/dungeons-dragons-customisable-pregens/README.md

 You should be able to start playing within a few minutes of picking your character.

-Simply select one Class sheet (spell casters have an extra sheet), one Species sheet, and one Background sheet.
+Simply select one Species sheet, one Background sheet, and one Class sheet (spell casters have an extra sheet).

+The Species and Background sheets are generally only half a page, so the Background sheet can be folded in half so both of them are visible when inserted into a plastic folder.

 On your Class sheet many aspects, such as ability scores, have been pre-selected.
 Select your Skills, Trinket, and any Features with options.